 Integrated pest management (IPM) is a mandatory requirement in the UTZ Code of Conduct.
 But how does IPM work in practice and what are some of the techniques used on UTZ farms?
-We spoke to Fabián Calvo Romero, pest management expert, about three alternatives to pesticides – cultural, mechanical and biological techniques – with examples from UTZ farmers around the world.
+We spoke to Fabián Calvo Romero, Global Officer Resources, about three alternatives to pesticides – cultural, mechanical and biological techniques – with examples from UTZ farmers around the world.

 Pesticides can be harmful for farmers, consumers and the environment.
 That’s why on UTZ farms pesticides are only used as a last resort.
 UTZ farmers are trained in IPM using a range of good agricultural practices and non-chemical measures to reduce pests and disease and avoid the use of chemicals.